alsalafiyyah/alsalafiyyah.github.io/_posts/women/2020-08-8-ruling-on-trimming-eyebrows-hair-between.md

 layout: post
 title: "Ruling on trimming eyebrows and the hair in between"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no.19517, Question 2"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no.19517, Question 2"
-category: [women]
+category: [fatwas, women]
-hijri: Dhul-Hijjah 14, 1441 AH
+hijri: Dhul-Hijjah 14, 1441
 date: 2020/08/8
+locale: en
+lang: en
 note: true
+excerpt: "It is not permissible to trim eyebrows, because this is removing hair from the face or eyebrows.
+The Prophet cursed whoever does it."
 muftis:
   chairman:
     - name: Shaykh Ibn baz